tilimot/LINMA2472/hw3/README.md

 Your report should be concise and clear, in pdf format, and with maximum 10 pages (all included).
 Make sure you use pdf fromat for your images as this will make them easier to read.
 Do not forget to include a few words about the methods that you use to show the reader that you understand what you are actually doing.

 Best of luck!

+Any question ?
+Feel free to contact Rémi Delogne `remi.delogne@uclouvain.be` or Brieuc Pinon `brieuc.pinon@uclouvain.be`.